 Inspiring all girls to be strong, smart, and boldGive Today

-Before Kim came to Girls Inc. eleven years ago, she received her B.A. in Psychology with a minor in Women Studies from the University of Southern Illinois, has served as a residential counselor for children with learning differences, was a trainer in the National Guard, serves as a mentor for the Girls Inc. National Latina Initiative, and is certified as a Trainer of Trainers for Girls Inc. nationally researched programs.
-In her free time she enjoys spending time in her garden with her chickens, bees, and her daughter.
+Kim joined Girls Inc. of Santa Fe thirteen years ago, starting as a Program Manager and later being promoted to Director of Operations and then CEO.
+Kim has a B.A. in Psychology with a minor in Women’s Studies from the University of Southern Illinois.
+Previously, Kim was a residential counselor for children with learning differences, a trainer in the National Guard, and a mentor for the Girls Inc. National Latina Initiative.
+She graduated from Leadership Santa Fe, a Santa Fe Community Foundation initiative.
+In her free time, Kim enjoys spending time in her garden with her chickens, bees, and her daughter.

 Carolyn moved from New York City to join the staff at Girls Inc. of Santa Fe in May 2017.
 Carolyn was previously the Associate Executive Director of the Center for Constitutional Rights, where she supervised the Administrative Department, overseeing the human resources, finances, IT, and facilities management needs of the organization.
 Prior to CCR, Carolyn was the office manager/network administrator at the National Committee on U.S.-China Relations and the administrative director at the Stella and Charles Guttman Foundation.
 She is a graduate of New York University and has a background in women’s/reproductive rights and environmental activism, previously serving on the boards of the NYC Chapter of the National Organization for Women and the NYC chapter of the Sierra Club.
 Carolyn’s fur kids (aka rescued cats and a seriously outnumbered Pibble dog) are in agreement that she may continue to reside with them in Santa Fe despite annoyance at the long cross country drive that was required for relocation.
 In addition to her love of animals, Carolyn is a huge fan of cooking, reading, the arts, hiking, and the wonderful New Mexican cuisine of Santa Fe.